Positive Education Toolkit

-Boost confidence with the Strengths Game;
+Boost confidence with the Play of forces;

-Who is it for?
+Who is it addressed to?

 Who can use the Positive Education Toolkit?